FreeRADIUS vs Managed RADIUS for Small ISPs

 The real decision is operational

 FreeRADIUS is powerful and proven.
-Managed RADIUS is attractive because it reduces server maintenance and can provide clearer operational health.
+Managed RADIUS is commercial early access for tenants that complete launch signoff because it reduces server maintenance and can provide clearer operational health.
 The right choice depends on the ISP's team, network design, and tolerance for migration risk.

 Keep existing FreeRADIUS when